FisaGamer/docs/docs/plugins.md

 ### Models

-Templates represent an entry in a database table, and allow you to to interact with the database.
+Templates represent an entry in a database table, and allow you to interact with the database.

 You can also define in a model the different relationships of the model, For example, a `ticket` can have a `user` and a `category`, and have `comments`.

-You can find more informations about models (also called Eloquent on Laravel) in the [Laravel documentation](https://laravel.com/docs/7.x/eloquent).
+You can find more information about models (also called Eloquent on Laravel) in the [Laravel documentation](https://laravel.com/docs/7.x/eloquent).

 ```php